 In most cases, merchants should look at this chargeback as evidence that a breakdown in customer service occurred.
 There is rarely any good reason to let a dispute with a customer drag on long enough for this chargeback reason to be activated.
 It’s almost always faster, cheaper, and safer to resolve the issue by refunding the customer’s money.

-In situations where this is not feasible because the disputed goods were of great value and would represent a significant loss of revenue, the best thing you can do is document your communications and actions very carefully and in great detail, and hope it suffices as compelling evidence to see you through the representment and arbitration processes.
+In situations where this is not feasible because the disputed goods were of great value and would represent a significant loss of revenue, the best thing you can do is document your communications and actions very carefully and in great detail and use that evidence to fight the chargeback.

 The following best practices can help you avoid this kind of chargeback:

 - Provide excellent, attentive, and empathetic customer service.

 - Provide quick and informative responses to all customer inquiries.

 - Whenever possible, provide a refund if the customer is asking for one.

 - Resolve customer complaints as quickly as you can, or at least no more than 60 calendar days from when they are brought to your attention.

 Reason codes are alphanumeric codes that provide the justification for granting a chargeback.
 Pursuant to the Fair Credit Billing Act of 1974, cardholders have the right to dispute unauthorized or erroneous charges, and issuing banks must reverse a disputed transaction if the cardholder’s claim is valid.